|

 Five stations protecting 7.3 square miles and 46,879 residents.

-Business section of Knightdale burns.
-Fire department sends engine company.
+Business section of Knightdale burned.
+Raleigh sent engine company.
 See Knightdale Fire Department history.

 [MA] (February 7, 1940)

-Private plane crashes on Highway 15-A, 300 yards south
+Private plane crashed on Highway 15-A, 300 yards south

 of Raleigh Municipal Airport.
-Both people aboard killed the Fairchild
+Both occupants killed aboard the Fairchild

-24. The next day, the plane bursts into flames while being towed from site.
+24. The next day, the plane burst into flames while being towed from site.

 Unknown if fire department responds.
 [AA] (February 12, 1940)no12feb40, 13feb40